Bangladesh Development Bank

 Bangladesh Development Bank PLC. (বাংলাদেশ ডেভেলপমেন্ট ব্যাংক পিএলসি.) is a state-owned commercial bank in Bangladesh.
-As a public limited company, BDBL formally embarked on its journey on January 3, 2010.
+The Bangladesh Development Bank Limited (BDBL), a public limited company, was formally established on January 3, 2010.
 It extends financial assistance for setting up industries and provides commercial banking services to its customers through its branch network in Bangladesh.

 Formation of Bangladesh Development Bank PLC

-With the decision of the Government, Bangladesh Development Bank Limited.
-(BDBL) was incorporated on 16 November 2009 as a Public Company Limited by shares under the Companies Act, 1994 by the amalgamation of former Bangladesh Shilpa Bank (BSB) and Bangladesh Shilpa Rin Sangstha (BSRS), two Development Financial Institutions (DFIs) in the public sector.
+With the decision of the Bangladesh government, the Bangladesh Development Bank Limited (BDBL) was incorporated on 16 November 2009 as a Public Company Limited by shares under the Companies Act 1994 by the merging of the former Bangladesh Shilpa Bank (BSB), and the Bangladesh Shilpa Rin Sangstha (BSRS), which are two Development Financial Institutions (DFIs) in the public sector.

-Bangladesh Shilpa Bank (BSB) was established on October 31, 1972, for accelerating the industrial pace of the country by providing loans and equity to the industrial projects as per Bangladesh Shilpa Bank Order, 1972 (President's Order No. 129 of 1972).
+The Bangladesh Shilpa Bank (BSB), established on 31 October 1972, was tasked with increasing the industrial pace of the country by providing loans and equity to upcoming industrial projects, which was put into force via the President's Order 129 of 1972.

-With the same objective, Bangladesh Shilpa Rin Sangstha (BSRS) was also established on October 31, 1972, as per Bangladesh Shilpa Rin Sangstha Order, 1972 (President's Order No. 128 of 1972).
+Following the same premise, the Bangladesh Shilpa Rin Sangstha (BSRS) was also established on the same day via the President's Order 128 of 1972.

-In order to carry on the business of BDBL, Bangladesh Bank issued a banking license on 19–11–2009.

-Two Vendors' Agreements were signed between the Government of the People's Republic of Bangladesh and the BDBL on 31 December 2009 to acquire and take over all of their (BSB & BSRS) assets, benefits, rights, powers, authorities, privileges, liabilities, borrowings and obligations and to carry on with the same business.
+In order to carry on the business of BDBL, Bangladesh Bank issued a banking license for BDBL on 19 November 2009.
+Following this, two Vendors' Agreements were signed between the Government of the People's Republic of Bangladesh and the BDBL on 31 December 2009 to acquire and merge all of the BSB and BSRB's assets, benefits, rights, powers, authorities, privileges, liabilities, borrowings and obligations and to carry on with their duties.

-As a Public Limited Company, BDBL formally embarked on its journey on January 3, 2010.
+As a Public Limited Company, BDBL started its services on January 3, 2010.
 It extends financial assistance for setting up industries and provides all kinds of commercial banking services to its customers through its branch network in Bangladesh.

 Services

-The bank currently provides a diverse range of services, categorized as follows:
+The bank currently provides a diverse range of services, which are as follows: